Richard Haldane, 1st Viscount Haldane: Personal life

 Haldane had health problems all his life.
 He suffered from bad rheumatism, a stigmata in the eye and in 1909, he had to take bed rest when going blind from iritis.
 A lifelong walker and cigar smoker, he was diagnosed diabetic.
 "The latter is a large, fat man" was Haig's initial impression of a dignified but portly demeanour.
 Yet, added Haig, "One seems to like the man at once."
 Having worked on the Army Regulations of 1909, Haig applauded "a most clear headed and practical man––very ready to listen and weigh carefully all that is said to him."
 Osbert Sitwell described him as "entering a room with the air of a whole procession".
 Leo Amery said he looked like "the old-fashioned family butler".
 Another Imperialist, Winston Churchill also respected Haldane, although they were from differing social backgrounds.
 On promoting Churchill to First Lord of the Admiralty, Asquith advised him to seek Haldane's advice at a meeting held at Archerfield, North Berwick.
 From 1907 to 1908, he was president of the Aristotelian Society.

 Haldane remained a lifelong bachelor after his fiancée, Miss Valentine Ferguson, broke off their engagement.
 He died suddenly of heart disease at his home in Auchterarder, Scotland, on 19 August 1928, aged 72.
 The viscountcy became extinct on his death.

 Later years

 In December 1918, Lloyd George appointed Haldane chairman of 'The Machinery of Government' committee.
 However, the Armistice had taken all impetus out of the reform agenda.
+This work led to the idea that decisions about what to spend research funds on should be made by researchers rather than politicians being named the Haldane principle.

 At the time of the Paisley by-election of January 1920 Haldane was in the process of shifting his sympathies from Liberal to Labour, and was wrongly thought to have endorsed Labour (earning a rebuke from Margot Asquith, whom Haldane thought "tiresome because she is ignorant", to his aged mother).
 In fact he favoured Asquith's election on a personal level.